This NVIDIA SHIELD Review was written by Troy from TROYPOINT after using the device on a regular basis for approximately three years.

 They also released an NVIDIA SHIELD Pro model that includes additional storage.
 We don’t suggest purchasing this as you can add external storage yourself which will be less expensive than the upgrade.

-The NVIDIA SHIELD does come with a higher price tag when comparing to other devices, but it is definitely a premium streaming device.
+The NVIDIA SHIELD does come with a higher price tag when compared to other devices, but it is definitely a premium streaming device.

 Those who are serious cord-cutters and gamers tend to purchase the NVIDIA SHIELD due to its powerful specs.
 But, for most people, this device is overkill and you should save your money.